 - Mobile-optimise your site

 Firstly, it’s really important to optimise your website for mobile use.
-So, if millennials hit you up on-the-go they’re not met with a bunch of frustrating web pages that aren’t tailored to a mobile platform.
+If you were to notice any of the best SaaS websites online, you’d notice one common thing in them, which is a responsive web design.
+You need to do the same for your site so if millennials hit you up on the go, they’re not met with a bunch of frustrating web pages that aren’t tailored to a mobile platform.
 Failing to act will increase bounce rates and do nothing for your online credibility.

 - Be user friendly